How to Interview for Leadership and Management Skills

 Here are seven tips from the experts to identify a job seeker’s leadership potential:

-1. Before you start your search, know what leadership and management look like in your organization.
+1. Before you start your search, know what leadership and management look like in the organization.

 To spot potential leaders and managers, first define what skills and capabilities good leaders have.
 Without those standards, each individual making hiring decisions will apply their own beliefs, says Cheryl Pinter-Veal, head of Deloitte’s NextGen Leadership Development Program.